R/C Kids Games

 Radio Controlled Gamer in your inbox:

-Rupert's Sponsors
+Rupert's Favourites

 With a loose plan to just enjoy our family Sunday last weekend, I charged up all the R/C cells just in case there was a slot of time we could muck around with our cars.
 Am I'm glad I did, becuase I found a great way to not only have some racing fun but also keep the kids amused too..